-If the drummer in your life does not own a practice pad, this is the number 1 gift you should buy them.
 The level of practice and improvement you can get from this quiet practice pad is astounding.

 Drummers can quietly practice their rudiments for hours on this.
 This results in massive improvements in coordination, technique, and speed.
 The 6-inch version is great as it’s extremely portable and slightly quieter than the larger one.

 My one RealFeel 6-inch practice pad has lasted me over 12 years of constant abuse.
 You don’t get much better value than that in a gift.

 The drum instructor in the video below is using a ReelFeel practice pad (keep in mind that this is the larger 12 inch version)

 If you're looking for a fun little drummer gift, this coffee mug might just do it for you!

 What better way to complement somebody then to put it in small print on a mug.